foxglove/foxglove-isaac-sim/exts/foxglove.tools.ws_bridge/foxglove_isaac_bridge/README.md

-# Loading Extension
-To enable this extension, run Isaac Sim with the flags --ext-folder {path_to_ext_folder} --enable {ext_directory_name}
-The user will see the extension appear on the toolbar on startup with the title they specified in the Extension Generator

-# Extension Usage
-This template provides the example usage for a library of UIElementWrapper objects that help to quickly develop custom UI tools with minimal boilerplate code.

-# Template Code Overview
+# Code Overview
-The template is well documented and is meant to be self-explanatory to the user should they start reading the provided python files.
-A short overview is also provided here:

-global_variables.py:
-    A script that stores in global variables that the user specified when creating this extension such as the Title and Description.

-extension.py:
+## extension.py
-    A class containing the standard boilerplate necessary to have the user extension show up on the Toolbar.
-This class is meant to fulfill most ues-cases without modification.
+A class containing the standard boilerplate necessary to have the extension show up on the Toolbar.
-    In extension.py, useful standard callback functions are created that the user may complete in ui_builder.py.
+In extension.py, useful standard callback functions are created and are completed in ui_builder.py.

-ui_builder.py:
-    This file is the user's main entrypoint into the template.
-Here, the user can see useful callback functions that have been set up for them, and they may also create UI buttons that are hooked up to more user-defined callback functions.
-This file is the most thoroughly documented, and the user should read through it before making serious modification.
+## ui_builder.py
+This file contains the extension's main code.
+Here, the UI is created and each element is hooked up to custom callback functions talking to the Foxglove Wrapper running the Server.

+## data_collection.py
+This file contains the custom IsaacSensor class and the DataCollector class handling all the sensor data queries.
+This is where sensors are automatically sorted according to their types.

+## foxglove_wrapper.py
+A class running the Foxglove Server in parallel with the simulation.
+It handles channel definitions, additions, removals, and sending messages.